What are SLOs? Here's a guide to service-level objectives, how they work, and how they help DevOps teams automate and deliver better software.

 - Automate SLO evaluation.
 Dashboards and manual metric collection sheets make remediation processes slow and don’t provide root cause analysis.
 Ensure your solution not only collects relevant SLIs and evaluates SLOs automatically, but also takes it one step further, by automatically alerting you before an SLO is violated and providing all the context you need to address an issue before it becomes a problem

 - Use SLOs beyond production, across the full SDLC.
-Leveraging SLOs for production workloads is merely the first step.
+Leveraging service-level objectives for production workloads is merely the first step.
 To truly take advantage of SLOs, incorporate it across the delivery pipeline in areas such as release decision making, automating blue-green or canary deployments, rollbacks or remediation, software quality evaluation, chaos testing, ChatOps, and so on.

 It’s important to consider SLOs as an ongoing process and commitment to deliver optimal performance.
 IT workloads and end-user expectations are continually changing.
 An SLO designed for the workload requirements right now may not be equally valid for future performance requirements.